 Hi, I’m Bridie.

-I came to art therapy after about 30 years building a career in curatorship, museum work and art writing.
+I came to art therapy after about 25 years building a career in curatorship, museum work and art writing.
 Armed with a Bachelor of Art History and Theory (Honours) and Master of Art Administration, I worked in small private galleries, for picture framers and an auction house in Sydney, as well as larger public galleries and museums in Canberra.
 I experienced my greatest achievement in this field while working at the Australian War Memorial.
 For 10 years, I worked closely with the military community, service personnel and their families.
 I loved the opportunity to connect with others through personal stories, and my role often involved accidental counselling.
 Many post-service recovery journeys incorporated art therapy, a profession that perfectly combines my passion for creativity and desire to help others.

 Following a Certificate course with CECAT, I completed the Master of Art Therapy at the University of Western Sydney and gained professional registration with ANZACATA in 2021.
 Since then, I have worked with children, teens and adults at Ink Brush Art Therapy, including community service provision for Carers ACT and Beryl Women Inc. I've also worked at the adult mental health facility Hyson Green, Calvary Bruce Private Hospital, offering inpatient services for individuals and groups.
 Here, I designed and implemented the facility's inaugural art therapy program and successfully integrated art therapy into the Allied Health inpatient group program.
-I provide art therapy services for Canberra Detox and Rehab Service, and am also an approved counsellor with Victims Support Scheme, NSW Government.
+I currently provide art therapy services for Canberra Detox and Rehab Service, and I'm an approved counsellor with Victims Support Scheme, NSW Government.

 Bridie helped me get in touch with my creative soul and through that we worked on my problems together.
 She was always encouraging and inspired me to keep growing as a person and artist.
 I can't recommend Bridie highly enough and wish we had more time together.
 Michelle, 2023